-As of the end of 2019, we were conservatively leveraged at 32%.
-This level was slightly above recent historical averages, but still well below the aggressive leverage often used by other REITs.
+As of the end of 2020, we were conservatively leveraged with total debt/total assets at 30%.
+This level was consistent with historical averages, and well below the aggressive leverage often used by other REITs.
 The sources of debt came from a combination of self-issued promissory notes (issued by our operating company) and traditional mortgages on our owned farmland.

 Moving forward, we intend to continue to grow primarily through equity capital, as we provide investors direct exposure to organic farmland, offer the potential to enjoy the upside of the organic market, and share risk with the farmers on the land.
-We expect overall leverage to be at approximately 30% at the end of 2020.
-Our current debt service coverage ratio is 1.3X.
+We expect overall leverage to be at approximately 30% at the end of 2021.
+Our current debt service coverage ratio (EBIDTA/interest expense) is 1.7X.